 What Is lumbar sciatica?

-Pain radiating to the legs can have many different causes.
-For example, it may be caused by irritation of the sciatic nerve from the back due to discuss prolapse.
-Most often, it is caused by pain from muscles, tendons, ligaments/joints or joints in the lumbar, back and/or buttocks.
+Pain radiating into the legs can have many different causes.
+For example, it may be caused by irritation of the sciatic nerve from the back due to a herniated or prolapsed disc.
+Most often, it is caused by pain from muscles, tendons, ligaments/joints or joints in the lumbar region, lower back and/or buttocks.

-Many people suffering from sciatica are told that they should abstain from lifting objects and to sit in certain positions.
-However, this will lock your back into a state of limited function.
-The same is true for lying in bed or on the couch.
+Many people suffering from sciatica are told that they should abstain from lifting heavy objects and sit in certain positions.
+However, This will only lock your back into a state of limited functionality.
 It is important not to perceive pain as harmful and not to overprotect the back, but instead to alternate between walking, standing, sitting and lying down to prevent the injured muscles from stiffening and weakening.

-The optimal treatment is to rehabilitate the back with an eye on the specific functions and activities that you will need to perform in your working life or in your spare time.
-The best way to achieve this is through training, such as aerobics, which improves stabilization, strength, functioning and oxygen absorption.
+The optimal treatment is to rehabilitate the back with an eye on enabling the specific functions and activities that you need to perform during the course of your work or in your spare time.
+The best way to achieve this is through some form of cardio training, such as aerobics, which will improve stabilization, strength, functioning and oxygen absorption.

-Many people are under the impression that training shouldn’t cause pain, but pain from exercising is acceptable if the level of pain isn’t too high and if it abates quickly after performing the exercises.
-This is similar to how stretching exercises are supposed to concentrate on the muscle areas that are the most painful.
+Many people are under the impression that training shouldn’t cause pain, but pain from exercising is acceptable if the level of pain isn’t too high and if it abates quickly once training ceases.
+This is similar to the way that stretching exercises are supposed to concentrate on those muscle areas that are the most painful.

 Exercise and training are generally considered to be the most effective, and best documented, forms of treatment.
-Stay in good shape and make sure that you have strong stomach and back muscles in order to reduce the risk of relapse.
+Stay in good shape and make sure that you have strong stomach and back muscles as this will help reduce any risks of relapsing.